bayersglassey/geom2018/README.md

 ## How to compile & run

-``cd c && ./compile_sdl && ./main`` should do the trick (if you have gcc).
+``cd c && ./compile_demo && ./main`` should do the trick (if you have gcc).
+You'll need the [SDL2](https://www.libsdl.org/) development libraries for your OS.

-Once game is running, use arrow keys to move.
+Once the game is running, use the arrow keys to move.
-F5 enters/exits debug console.
+F5 enters/exits the debug console.

 Not very user-friendly yet, is it?
 Don't worry, we're getting there.